wavemotionio/standardized-commits-js/README.md

 # standardized-commits-js

 ## Why? [![start with why](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)](https://github.com/wavemotionio/standardized-commits-js/issues) [![Greenkeeper badge](https://badges.greenkeeper.io/wavemotionio/standardized-commits-js.svg)](https://greenkeeper.io/)
 *There is minimal impact of adopting this standard.
-It only requires an additional prefix to each commit message such as: `<type>: normal commit message`.*
+It only requires an additional prefix to each commit message such as: `<type>: normal commit message`*

 This repository serves to:
 1. Demonstrate and document why implementing standardized commit messages into our workflow is helpful to all of us.